 Windshields can be replaced when it is wintertime.
-However, the products used to adhere the glass in place may be different.
-This is because you need a product that will cure faster in the winter months.
-You may also need to have the glass replaced at a windshield replacement shop versus using a mobile auto glass installer who comes to you (most shops won’t perform mobile replacements during winter anyway).
+However, the products used to adhere the glass in place may differ.
+This is because you need a product that will cure faster in winter.
+You may also need to have the glass replaced at a windshield replacement shop versus using a mobile auto glass installer who comes to you (most shops won't perform mobile replacements during winter anyway).

-If you were to replace the glass outdoors when it is cold, you may run into problems because glass naturally contracts a bit when it is cold out.
+If you replace the glass outdoors when cold, you may run into problems because glass naturally contracts a bit when it is cold out.
 Humidity control is another problem that makes outdoor windshield installation undesirable.

-It’s often humid during winter, and all that moisture in the air can interfere with the adhesive’s ability to set and cure properly.
-If the adhesive used to secure the glass to the frame of your vehicle doesn’t set as it should, your windshield could easily end up with leaks.
-If the seal is really poor, it may even start popping off the frame or it could fly off completely during a collision.
+It's often humid during winter, and all that moisture in the air can interfere with the adhesive's ability to set and cure properly.
+If the adhesive used to secure the glass to your vehicle's frame doesn't set as it should, your windshield could easily end up with leaks.
+If the seal is really poor, it may even start popping off the frame, or it could fly off completely during a collision.

 What Is Considered Cold for Glass?

-As a general rule of thumb, if the temperatures are around freezing, the products used to cure your glass windshield will be different than if outdoor temperatures were above freezing.
-And ideally, you want to install glass when it’s temperate outdoors.
+As a general rule of thumb, if the temperatures are around freezing, the products used to cure your glass windshield will differ from outdoor temperatures above freezing.
+And ideally, you want to install glass when it's temperate outdoors.
 If a mobile company can't keep the glass warm enough in their truck, they may advise you to have it installed in a garage or glass repair shop.

 Should I Hold Off Until Spring to Replace My Windshield?

 No, you should not wait until it warms up outdoors to get your windshield replacement.
-Doing so can put your safety at risk and may put your auto glass at risk for more severe damage.
+Doing so can put your safety and auto glass at risk for more severe damage.

 There may be special challenges that go along with replacing a windshield when it is cold, but a reputable auto glass repair shop can help you navigate those challenges with ease.